Pedromaia26/LAPR2-ISEP/docs/SprintB/US10_CreateTask(FromESOFT19-20).md

-# US XXX - XXXX XXXX
+# US 010 - To create a parameter and categorize it.

 ## 1. Requirements Engineering